 Philanthropy is Changing

-The emerging philanthropist wants to actively change the world, not just check a box.
-Causes matter more than organizations. results matter more than awards.
+The emerging philanthropist wants to actively change the world, not just check a box and get a tax receipt.
+Causes matter more than organizations.
+Results matter more than awards.

 To inspire the next generation of givers.
 Because when we give back, we are better citizens, sisters, mothers, colleagues, and friends.
 We inspire our circles to be more loving and grateful.
 Givers have the power to change the world.